 Michaela is excited to serve on the Education Team as a Cymbal Technician for the third season with Crossroads Percussion (XRP)!

 Jack Roberts - Bio to come!

 Joshua Link is a composer, educator, designer, sound technician and percussionist.
-This is his first year assisting the front ensemble at Crossroads Percussion.
+The 2020 season will be his second year working with the front ensemble at Crossroads Percussion.

 A native of the St. Louis, MO area, Joshua played in the frontline for the Madison Scouts Drum & Bugle Corps in 2009, 2010, and 2012, serving as subsection leader the last two years.
 He also performed in Gateway Indoor Percussion's front ensemble from 2010 to 2013, serving as center marimba and section leader the last two years.
 During this time, he learned and synthesized percussive styles from such nationally-renowned educators as Roger Carter, Brad Meyer, Jeff Lee, Thom Hannum, James Sparling, Michael McIntosh, as well as countless other brilliant educators.
 He has also been involved with St. Louis's PIA Gold Medalist group Modulation Z since 2017, and continues to serve as their Front Ensemble Coordinator and Audio Coordinator.